discourse/discourse/docs/DEVELOPMENT-OSX-NATIVE.md

 Atlassan has a free Git client for OS X called [SourceTree](http://www.sourcetreeapp.com/download/) which can be extremely useful for keeping visual track of what's going on in Git-land.
 While it's arguably not a full substitute for command-line git (especially if you know the command line well), it's extremely powerful for a GUI version-control client.

-## Postgres 9.2
+## Postgres 9.3

-OS X ships with Postgres 9.1.5, but you're better off going with the latest from Homebrew or [Postgres.App](http://postgresapp.com).
+OS X ships with Postgres 9.1.5, but you're better off going with the latest from Homebrew or [Postgres.app](http://postgresapp.com).

 ### Using Postgres.app

-After installing the [Postgres93 App](http://postgresapp.com/), there is some additional setup that is necessary for discourse to create a database on your machine.
+After installing [Postgres.app](http://postgresapp.com/), there are some additional setup steps that are necessary for discourse to create a database on your machine.

 Open this file:
 ```
-~/Library/Application Support/Postgres93/var/postgresql.conf
+~/Library/Application Support/Postgres/var-9.3/postgresql.conf
 ```
 And change these two lines so that postgres will create a socket in the folder discourse expects it to:
 ```
-unix_socket_directories = '/var/pgsql_socket'»# comma-separated list of directories
+unix_socket_directories = '/var/pgsql_socket'   # comma-separated list of directories
 #and
-unix_socket_permissions = 0777»·»·# begin with 0 to use octal notation
+unix_socket_permissions = 0777  # begin with 0 to use octal notation
 ```
 Then create the '/var/pgsql/' folder and set up the appropriate permission in your bash (this requires admin access)
 ```